powercodeacademy/phrg-basic-rails-forms-lab/README.md

 ## Overview

 In this lab, you'll practice building forms in Rails by creating a basketball team sign-up sheet.
-Your application will have a basic HTML form using Rails form helpers, and will display the data from the form after it has been submitted by the user.
+Your application will use Rails form helpers with proper RESTful routing conventions, and will display the data from the form after it has been submitted by the user.

 ## Instructions